ouss-issib/Tic-Tac-Toe-Game/README.md

-# 🎮 Flutter Tic Tac Toe Auth App – BDCC Mobile UI Showcase
+# 🎮 Flutter Tic Tac Toe Auth App
 A simple yet instructive Flutter-based mobile app for the BDCC curriculum.
 This project started as a basic navigation and animation demo, and evolved into a login-protected Tic Tac Toe game.

 ---